messyfresh/smitebot/README.md

-# smitebot
+# SmiteBot
-A Twitch Chat bot to display smite Stats
+A Twitch Chat bot to display Smite stats.